 Following our descent into what resembled a mob of teenagers, our next stop was a far more sombre affair and the bravado and rowdiness ceased.
 Pripyat had 75 kindergartens dotted throughout the city to serve the population of 50,000 residents and our next stop was the Kindergarten Cheburashka.
-It was as we climbed into the building did it dawn on us that the children who would have attended the Kindergarten at the time of the accident were no older than us!
-We silently moved through the building in a sombre mood as children’s toys, miniature abacus, clothing and cots scattered about the place left us in a contemplative mood.
+It was as we climbed into the building did it dawn on us that the children who would have attended the Kindergarten at the time of the accident would now be about the same age as us….
+We silently moved through the building in a somewhat sombre mood as children’s toys, miniature abacus, clothing and cots scattered about the place left us in a contemplative mood.
 A small mount of Trance music picked up the mood was we travelled onto the next place!

 The final stop of our two day tour before we checked out with the InterInform Agency was the old railway station that served the city and power station.
 Occasionally it is still used to bring in supplies for the decommissioning of the plant.
 We spent a good hour climbing about the forest of trains that had been abandoned after the explosion; nothing special to report until the station master (I think) approached us and in very broken English asked us